Performance vs. Spectral Properties For Single-Sideband Continuous Phase Modulation: Introduction

-Four key contributions of this paper are: \begin{enumerate} \item The study of the Maximum Likelihood Sequence Detector (MLSD) performance on the SSB-FSK signals, and the effects of all parameters $(h,w, L, M)$ on the error probability performance---mainly the effect of pulse width $w$.
-Additionally, we highlight some points related to receiver complexity (memory performed by the Viterbi algorithm ~\cite{forney1973viterbi}).
-We gave the error probability performance in terms of an approximation of the achievable minimum Euclidean distance. \item The effect of $(h, w, L, M)$ on the power spectral density (PSD)---especially for $h\neq1$, and compared it with the results obtained for the particular case of $h=1$ (responsible of pure SSB signal)~\cite{fares2018quantum}.
-Here we exhibit a better spectrum efficiency, with $h\neq1$ and $L\leq 12$ (lower receiver complexity) for a variety of $w$, with a slight loss in SSB property. \item An optimization method to select the best parameter combinations, to obtain the optimal performance of the SSB-FSK scheme; this optimization method is based on the \textit{Pareto optimum}, which is a multi-objective optimization method. \item Energy-bandwidth comparisons for SSB-FSK signals, where we were able to define a parameter configuration, with acceptable tradeoffs between energy consumption and BW occupancy for SSB-FSK that outperforms popular CPM schemes (e.g., GMSK, RC). \end{enumerate} The rest of the paper is organized as follows.
+Five key contributions of this paper are: \begin{enumerate} \item The study of the Maximum Likelihood Sequence Detector (MLSD) performance on the SSB-FSK signals, and the effects of all parameters $(h,w, L, M)$ on the error probability performance---mainly the effect of pulse width $w$.
+Additionally, we highlight some points related to memory performed by the Viterbi algorithm~\cite{forney1973viterbi}.
+We gave the error probability performance in terms of an approximation of the achievable minimum Euclidean distance. \item The study of the effect of all parameters $(h, w, L, M)$ on the power spectral density (PSD): this study is mainly performed for $h\neq1$, and its results have been compared to those obtained from the particular case of $h=1$ (responsible of pure SSB signal and particularly relevant for synchronization purpose)~\cite{fares2018quantum}. \item A method to select the best parameter combinations to obtain the SSB-FSK scheme's optimal performance; this method is based on the \textit{Pareto optimum}, which is a multi-objective optimization method.
+This study is done in two steps: first, the optimization is performed with no constraints on the receiver complexity.
+Second, this complexity is considered the third objective function, alongside energy efficiency and bandwidth occupancy. \item Energy-bandwidth comparisons for SSB-FSK signals, where we were able to define a parameter configuration, with acceptable tradeoffs between energy consumption, $BW$ occupancy, and complexity for SSB-FSK that outperforms popular CPM schemes (e.g., GMSK, RC).
+A new SSB-FSK configuration with an integer modulation index $h$ combines good performance and advantage in synchronization. \end{enumerate} The rest of the paper is organized as follows.
 In Section \ref{sec2}, we briefly introduce the signal model.
 In Section \ref{sec3}, we evaluate the error probability performance of SSB-FSK signals using the union bound.
 In Section~\ref{sec4}, we present a numerical method to compute the power spectral density, using the autocorrelation approach.
 In Section~\ref{sec5}, we present the \textit{Pareto optimum}, a multi-objective optimization method, which is used alongside a \textit{brute force} to obtain the best possible tradeoffs for SSB-FSK scheme.
-In Section~\ref{sec6}, we illustrate several simulation results for error probability performance, power spectrum performance, and energy-bandwidth comparison, respectively.
-Finally, conclusions are drawn in Section \ref{sec7}.
+In Section~\ref{sec6}, we illustrate several simulation results for error probability performance, power spectrum performance, energy-bandwidth comparison, and synchronization advantage respectively.
+Finally,the outcomes of this study in terms of concluding remarks and design directives are summarized in Section \ref{sec+}.
+Conclusions are drawn in Section \ref{sec7}.